Digital-Naturalism-Laboratories/Mothbox/docs/index.md

 All the physical designs, electronics schematics, Pi Scripts, and insect-IDing Artificial Intelligence are **provided free and open source**, so you can build, share, and improve on these designs yourself!

 We currently offer designs for two different versions of the Mothbox now:
-* [Mothbox Pro](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/mothbox_pro) - Factory Assembled electronics, easy to put together!
+* [Mothbox Pro](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/mothbox_pro) - Factory Assembled electronics, easy to put together! (~$390 in parts)
-* [Mothbox DIY](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/mothbox_diy) - Make a Mothbox entirely yourself with off-the-shelf parts!
+* [Mothbox DIY](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/mothbox_diy) - Make a Mothbox entirely yourself with off-the-shelf parts! ($450 in parts)

 We believe **studying insect biodiversity is integral to life on earth**, and simply want this technology in the hands of as many people as possible.